hansohn/terraform-docker/README.md

 ## Tags

-Docker images are tagged based on the version of Terraform they include.
-Tag format adheres to the following naming convention provided by the [tfver](https://github.com/hansohn/tfver) utility.
+Docker images are tagged based on the pinned version of Terraform they include.
+A single Terraform version is published at a time (the version pinned in the Dockerfile), and it receives the full set of tags below:

 ```
-# tag formats
+# tag formats (for a pinned Terraform version of e.g. 1.15.7)
-hansohn/terraform:latest        latest release of Terraform
+hansohn/terraform:latest        the currently published release
-hansohn/terraform:1             latest 1.x.x version release of Terraform
+hansohn/terraform:1             the 1.x.x line
-hansohn/terraform:1.2           latest 1.2.x version release of Terraform
-hansohn/terraform:1.2.3         1.2.3 version of Terraform
+hansohn/terraform:1.15          the 1.15.x line
+hansohn/terraform:1.15.7        the exact version
 ```

+For reproducibility, pin by digest (`hansohn/terraform@sha256:...`); every image ships provenance attestations and an SBOM bound to that digest.

 ## Platform Support